shortpgh/site/_drafts/starting-out-with-github-pages.md

 write my posts in VIM.
 It lets me write my own style sheets and use a pre-processor like Stylus and Sass.

+One of the problems with github pages is that you don't get the pretty, designer-created, default templates that so many other  blogging platforms provide.
+This has also been a problem in getting this site live.
+Instead of writing content, I've been focusing on the design of my page and the tools around using it.
+This almost lead me to chose a different platform.

+But honestly, the control over my markup is well worth this sacrifice.